use-init/init/docs/tests.md

 All JavaScript files should be checked with JSHint for syntax errors before committing them.

 ## Running tests
 You can run tests by using the Grunt implementation.
-Just run `grunt connect:test karma:test` to run all tests with Karma.
+Just run `$ grunt connect:test karma:test` to run all tests with Karma.

-For a less extensive unit test with PhantomJS use `grunt connect:test karma:unit`.
+For a less extensive unit test with PhantomJS use `$ grunt connect:test karma:unit`.

 ## How to set up a Jasmine Test suite
 When adding a new test suite you need to do the following: